NetAion/avm-compositions/docs/decisions/0003-use-dedicated-private-link-service-and-private-endpoint-pair-per-cdc-source-or-target.md

 informed:
 ---

-# Use a dedicated Private Link Service and Private Endpoint pair per CDC source or target, with IP-to-IP mapping
+# Use a dedicated Private Link Service and Private Endpoint pair per CDC source or target, with IP address mapping

 ## Context and Problem Statement